No. 3 Kansas beats Iowa St 71-58, moves to Big 12 title game - NewsBreak

 The Jayhawks' turnover trouble continued after the break, and Iowa State used a 10-2 run out of the locker room and another spurt moments later to take a 39-38 lead — its first of the game — with just under 15 minutes to go.

-Yet the Jayhawks showed again the poise and precision that have made them so good come March.
+Yet the Jayhawks showed again the poise and precision that has made them so good come March.

 The Jayhawks were never threatened down the stretch as they clinched their spot in the title game.